ltbs/uniform-scala/README.md

 Without doing this you will likely find SBT will attempt to change `crossScalaVersions` to include incompatible combinations of Play and Scala.

+Additionally `+compile` will generally fail.
+For some reason the root compilation task appears to depend upon an earlier version of itself. `+test`, etc should work, however.